5 Step GDPR Compliance Checklist For All Businesses

 • DPA

-You can make these documents on your own.
-But to simplify the process even further, check out our full suite of GDPR-compliant website solutions.
+You can make these documents on your own, or simplify the process by checking out Termly’s suite of GDPR-compliant website solutions.

 James Ó Nuanáin, CIPP/E, CIPM, CIPT